The birthplace of all modern video gaming, the dimly lit, chirruping dens of arcade cabinets were wondrous places to intrepid gamers.

 With console dominance firmly cemented in this day and age, the arcade’s glory days are long behind it.
-But with its menagerie of influential titles, bizarre peripherals and gaming firsts, they’re still insanely fun places to visit when you can track a good one down – and have a pocket full of change handy.
+We do have a best PS5 games for the new generation.
+But with its menagerie of influential titles, bizarre peripherals and gaming firsts, the arcade is still an insanely fun place to visit when you can track a good one down – and have a pocket full of change handy.

 So join TechRadar on a trip down memory lane as we run down (in no particular order) the 50 best arcade games of all time.